 2014 - Stephen Manson was appointed Executive Director.

 2014 – Thanks to a fierce, nationwide campaign, the government passed a law to ban animal tests for psychoactive drugs.
 Lush Cosmetics awarded NZAVS a major prize for our success in bringing about the ban.
 We joined the global ‘Be Cruelty-Free’ campaign.

 2015 – We submitted the petition calling for the NZ Government to ban cosmetics testing on animals with the Humane Society International, HUHA and SAFE.
 The petition gained over 92,000 signatures.
 Then in April, a ban on testing cosmetics on animals in NZ passed!
 In May 2015, we launched a campaign to remove the requirement for the Draize test from NZ law.
 Later that year, it was announced that the requirement would be removed!

-2016 – In May, we launched a campaign against the new $50 million animal lab that the University of Otago is building.
+2016 – In May, we launched a campaign against the new $50 million animal lab that the University of Otago built.
 Later that year, Tara Jackson, formerly NZAVS’ Campaign Manager since 2014, was appointed Executive Director.

-2018 – After talks with NZAVS, the Ministry for Primary Industries (MPI), announced their support for the rehoming of ex-lab animals in New Zealand.
+2018 – After talks with NZAVS, the Ministry for Primary Industries (MPI) announced their support for the rehoming of animals used or bred for science in New Zealand.

-NOW: We have multiple active campaigns and thousands of supporters.
-We have an incredible, strong team (along with the ED, we have Annelies, Niki, Laura, Brooke and our many volunteers).
-We are lucky to be able to stand on the shoulders of our ancestors and continue paving the way to a compassionate future where animals, people and science flourish.
+We have multiple active campaigns, thousands of supporters, and a fiercely passionate team.
+We are lucky to be able to stand on the shoulders of our predecessors and continue paving the way to a compassionate future where animals, people and science flourish.